turboscrew/rpi_stub/Readme.txt

 - The breakpoints bkpt #0x7fff, bkpt #0x7ffe and bkpt 0x7ffd are
   reserved exclusively for the stub.
 - The double vectoring adds exception latency, especially for IRQ.
+- Continuing from watchpoint requires removal of the watchpoint first.
+  Advancing PC would leave the trapped access undone altogether.
+- Stop reasons look weird because of gdb's strange way of handling signal numbers.

 Breakpoint #0x7ffc and #0x7ffb can be used for sending messages to gdb client.
 The pointer to the string needs to be in r0.